elixir-lang/elixir-lang.github.com/getting-started/mix-otp/genevent.markdown

 end
 ```

-In order to test the functionality we want to add, we first define a `Forwarder` event handler similar to the one we typed in IEx previously.
+In order to test the functionality we want to add, we first define a `Forwarder` (the same one we typed in IEx previously).
 On `setup`, we start the event manager, pass it as an argument to the registry and add our `Forwarder` handler to the manager so events can be sent to the test process.

 In the test, we create and stop a bucket process and use `assert_receive` to assert we will receive both `:create` and `:exit` messages. `assert_receive` has a default timeout of 500ms which should be more than enough for our tests.
 Also note that `assert_receive` expects a pattern, rather than a value, that's why we have used `^bucket` to match on the bucket pid.